 Use too many strands for the fabric count you've chosen, it will be difficult to stitch.
 The thickness of the floss enlarges and emphasizes the holes.
 Your stitches look bulky and lose definition.

-No hard and fast rules exist for floss coverage.
-I've seen a number of tables, proposing the number of strands that should be used for each thread count.
-All of them are different.
+No hard and fast rules exist for exactly how many strands of floss to use in all situations.
+I've seen a number of tables that propose how many strands should be used for each thread count.
+But many of those give conflicting information.

-The photos below are shown in the correct size relative to each other (except the one on red fabric below).
-Notice that we have displayed both 18 count and 9 over 18 count, over two threads, as well as 11 count and 14 count.
+So, take a look at the examples below and decide for yourself.
+The photos are shown in the correct size relative to each other (except the one on red fabric farther below).

-The number beside each stitched heart gives the number of strands used.
-The number itself was also stitched using the same number of threads.
-(Click on each photo to see an larger version.
-Then click the back button on your browser to return here.)
+The number beside each heart indicates the number of strands used.
+The number character itself was created with backstitches, also using that same number of strands.

 Now you know what coverage means, why it matters, and best of all, that you are the final authority.